abhishek0318/mp3-downloader/README.md

-# MP3 Downloader
+# Music Downloader

 This program written in python 3.5 takes in name of song and downloads it.
-This is done by first fetching the URL of first corresponding YouTube result and then using the URL to download the mp3 file with help [KeepVid.com]("https://keepvid.com").
+This is done by first fetching the URL of first corresponding YouTube result and then using the URL to download the m4a file with help [KeepVid.com]("https://keepvid.com").

 ## Getting Started